andrewwang84/94Orig/README.md

 #### in order to let the bot work, set up the following vars in heroku setting

 - insCookies: [instagram login cookie]
-- insPass: [instagram account password] // and also change the account in config.js
+- insPass: [instagram account password]
-- name: [heroku app url]
+- insEmail: [instagram account email]
 - NODE_ENV: Prod
 - telegramToken: [telegram bot token, you can recieve it from bot father]